After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 Standing arms wide above Norwegian fjords

-Norway is known for being quite an expensive destination.
-And while I can’t argue that it is a cheap place to visit, there are definitely ways you can cut costs while traveling in Norway.
-The biggest ones being camping as your accommodation and cooking your own meals.
+Norway is known for being an expensive destination.
+And while I can’t argue that it is a cheap place to visit, there are definitely ways to cut costs while traveling in Norway.
+The biggest ones are to camp as your accommodation and cook your own meals.

 5. Book Your Accommodation as Far in Advance as Possible

-For example, there are a limited number of hostels in Norway where you will find the cheapest accommodation options.
+For example, there are limited hostels in Norway where you will find the cheapest accommodation options.
 As a result, they are usually booked up pretty fast.

 When I was booking a place to stay in Bergen using Airbnb, I found private rooms for around $75 – $80 CAD per night.
 I waited a few days and when I went to book them, the only options left were well over $100 per night.